High Frame Rate Video Reconstruction based on an Event Camera: Experiment

 \subsection{Experimental Results}

-We compare our proposed approach with state-of-the-art blind deblurring methods, including conventional deblurring methods \cite{pan2017deblurring,yan2017image}, deep based dynamic scene deblurring methods \cite{Nah_2017_CVPR,Jin_2018_CVPR,Tao_2018_CVPR,Zhang_2018_CVPR,sun2015learning}, and event-based image reconstruction methods \cite{Reinbacher16bmvc,Scheerlinck18accv}.
+We compare our proposed approach with state-of-the-art blind deblurring methods, including conventional deblurring methods \cite{pan2017deblurring,yan2017image}, deep based dynamic scene deblurring methods \cite{Nah_2017_CVPR,Jin_2018_CVPR,Tao_2018_CVPR,Zhang_2018_CVPR,sun2015learning}, and event-based image reconstruction methods \cite{Rebecq_2019_CVPR,Reinbacher16bmvc,Scheerlinck18accv}.
 Moreover, Jin \etal \cite{Jin_2018_CVPR} can restore a video from a single blurred image based on a deep network, where the middle frame in the restored odd-numbered sequence is the best.

-In order to prove the effectiveness of our model, we show some baseline comparisons in Fig. \ref{fig:baseline} and Table \ref{all_all}.
+To prove the effectiveness of our model, we show some baseline comparisons in Fig. \ref{fig:baseline} and Table \ref{all_all}.
 For baseline 1, we first apply a state-of-the-art deblurring method~\cite{Tao_2018_CVPR} to recover a sharp image, and then feed the recovered image as input to a reconstruction method~\cite{Scheerlinck18accv}.
 For baseline 2, we first use the video reconstruction method~\cite{Scheerlinck18accv} to reconstruct a sequence of intensity images, then apply the deblurring method~\cite{Tao_2018_CVPR} to each frame.
 As seen in Table~\ref{all_all}, our approach obtains higher PSNR and SSIM in comparison to both baseline 1 and baseline 2.
 This also implies that our approach better exploits the event data to not only recover sharp images but also reconstruct high frame rate videos.

-In Table~\ref{all_all} and Fig.~\ref{fig:VideoGoPro}, we show quantitative and qualitative comparison with state-of-the-art image deblurring approaches \cite{sun2015learning, pan2017deblurring, gong2017motion, Jin_2018_CVPR, Tao_2018_CVPR, Zhang_2018_CVPR, Nah_2017_CVPR}, and the video reconstruction method \cite{Scheerlinck18accv} on our synthetic dataset, respectively.
+In Table~\ref{all_all} and Fig.~\ref{fig:VideoGoPro}, we show quantitative and qualitative comparison on our synthetic dataset, respectively.
 As indicated in Table~\ref{all_all}, our approach achieves the best performance on PSNR and competitive results on SSIM compared to state-of-the-art methods, and attains significant performance improvements on high-frame video reconstruction.

-In Fig.~\ref{fig:VideoGoPro}, we qualitatively compare our generated video frames with state-of-the-art deblurring methods \cite{ pan2017deblurring, Jin_2018_CVPR, Tao_2018_CVPR, Nah_2017_CVPR}.
-Furthermore, event-based image reconstruction methods \cite{Reinbacher16bmvc,Scheerlinck18accv} are also included for comparison.
-The figure shows that our method can generate more frames from a single blurred image and the recovered frames are much sharper.